How to Apply

 Applying to OSU

 Potential students should select the graduate degree program best suited to their interests and career goals.
-Most students in my lab will be enrolled in either the FABE or the ESGP programs.
+Most students in my lab are enrolled in either the FABE or the ESGP programs.
 Both programs are intended for students wanting a deeply interdisciplinary and rigorous academic experience.
 For an overview of these programs or for detailed information on degree requirements and application procedures, please consult program web pages (https://fabe.osu.edu/graduate/how-apply or https://esgp.osu.edu/prospective-students/admissions) and communicate directly with Graduate program coordinator for FABE (please contact Candy McBride, firstname.lastname@example.org) and ESGP coordinator (please contact Kelly Malone, email@example.com).
+Students interested in conducting research in the intersection of data science and agricultural science but want to hold a computer science degree or dual degree are also welcome.

 Financial support for students in my lab will typically come from Research Assistantships (RAs), where you contribute to research project and Teaching Assistantships (TAs), where you help professors teach courses, such as grading, and preparing lab and lecture materials.
 Both RAs and TAs receive a monthly stipend, personal health insurance and tuition support.
 I also encourage all my current and prospective students to apply for their own funding through internal (see: https://gradsch.osu.edu/funding/fellowships) and external fellowships, especially the NSF Graduate Fellowship (see: https://www.nsfgrfp.org/) and the NDSEG Graduate Fellowship (see: https://ndseg.asee.org/), which you can apply for while working on your OSU application.